 Where Can You Park an Unregistered Car?

 Most of the time, you can park an unregistered car in a private yard, a private driveway, or in a storage facility.
 However, you generally can’t park it in a location where other cars come and go.
 It is less a matter of whether or not it is public property, as you can’t park your unregistered card in a private parking lot where cars enter and exit throughout the day.

 Some states have strict rules about where you can park an unregistered car.
-Some places fo even further, such as New York City, are trying to pass a law that out-of-state registered vehicles aren’t allowed to park on the street.
+Some places go even further, such as New York City.
+They are trying to pass a law that out-of-state registered vehicles aren’t allowed to park on the street.
 The best way to make sure that you can park your unregistered car is to find out specifically what the laws are in your location.

 What Happens If You Park an Unregistered Car on the Street?